sasabosnic/rgz/ref/an.md

 # &nbsp;

 <p class="quote">&#8220;I met Roman in 2008.
 Back then I run one
-of my first startups &mdash; Neonray.
+of my first startups&mdash;Neonray.
 It was a cloud-based remote desktop solution, built on top of Amazon Web Services, and Roman carried out the due diligence on behalf of an angel investor.</p>